appventure-nush/nush-link/docs/gitflow.md

 5. In your github.
 Click on create pull request

-   - Name the branch based on the naming convention
+   - Name the branch based on the [naming convention](./project-naming-convention.md)

+   After which, add the appropriate tag onto the pull request before merging

 6. Once the branch has been merged into the `main` branch do